KAMSC Honors Chemistry

 Dr. Joseph Thorstenson (aka Dr. T) joined the KAMSC staff in the fall of 2000 as a chemistry instructor.

-Just like the 84 steps up to the KAMSC floor of the old Central High School building, the road to this teaching position was a long and challenging one.
+Just like the 84 steps up to the KAMSC floor of the old Central High School building, the road to his teaching position at KAMSC was a long and challenging one.
 After receiving a BA degree from Macalester College in St. Paul Minnesota (go Scots!) with a major in Chemistry and minors in Math and Russian, Dr. T went to Purdue University (go Boilermakers!) and obtained a Ph.D. in organic chemistry.
 Following a brief stint in the tobacco industry (making a better chewing tobacco had not been one of his life-long goals) he returned to academia at the University of Kentucky (go Wildcats!) on post-doctoral fellowships at UK's Colleges of Entomology and Pharmacy.
 Responsibilities included metabolic investigations, pesticide residue projects, new drug syntheses and occasional lecturing in biochemistry classes.

 But fellowships do not last forever (actually about 2 years) and so other gainful employment was secured at a contract toxicology testing laboratory in Mattawan, Michigan.
 For about 18 years, he was the department head of analytical chemistry training and supervising chemists in metabolism, pesticide residue and quality control testing procedures and projects.
 In addition, he taught chemistry as adjunct faculty at the local community colleges as well as at WMU for several years.
 It was also during this time that he obtained an MA degree from the University of San Francisco (go Dons!) in Environmental and Occupational Toxicology.